2ndSightLab/ai-tracker/issues.md

 🟡 account group header should be green when deployed, heading yellow if some reasons not deployed

 ## Later

+🟡 With profile fixes can probably deploy accounts in parallel now after handing off to parallel processor.
+TBD

 🟡 Need to fix SCP for manage kiro to allow identity center + kiro for that account only.
 All other accounts blocked from kiro.
 Fix SCP